 Struggling to find cheap car insurance?
-This award-winning insurance broker says it has negotiated discounts with its partners so it can offer cheaper deals to you, including for multi-car cover.
+This award-winning insurance broker says it has negotiated discounts with its partners so it can offer you cheaper deals, including for multi-car cover.
 We’ve analysed the options available through Autonet Insurance to help you decide whether any of them is right for you.

 Who is Autonet Insurance?